Written by Julia Lang. Published on May 11, 2020. Last updated: April 19, 2021.

 Create Three Fearless Mission Statement drafts:

-- The Current Plan: If you continue down the path you are currently going (for students in college, this is essentially major = career).
+- Top of Mind: If you continue down the path you are currently going (for students in college, this is essentially major = career).

-- The Near Alternative: If robots took over option 1, or that option otherwise magically disappeared, this is the pivot you might make.
+- Pivot Sketch: If robots took over option 1, or that option otherwise magically disappeared, this is the pivot you might make.

-- The Far Leap: If money and image didn’t matter and you knew you would be loved and supported no matter what.
+- Constraint Free: If money and image didn’t matter and you knew you would be loved and supported no matter what.

 Look at your interests and skills (Framework #2) and begin to define a few potential pathways.